whipowill/d2-qolbot/README.md

 	- Modify your bot profile:
 		- ``Entry Script`` is ``C:\your\path\to\d2-qolbot\src\d2bs\kolbot\D2BotTcpIpHost.dbj``.
 			- By running as TCP/IP host, shared stash is disabled.
-- Depending on how the bot disconnects from TCP/IP games, it effects their progress retention:
+- Depending on how the bot disconnects from TCP/IP games, it effects their progress retention.
 	- If you the player as host quit the game, and the bots are disconnected, everyone will retain progess.
 		- This seems to be good and nothing needs fixing.
 	- If the bot as joiner quits the game, it seems they only retain recent but not all progress.